mertdot/trydjango/README.md

 $ virtualenv . # '.' points all files inside of folder
 ```

-To start virtualenv enter that main folder not root folder just folder that keeps all project files inside and type,
+To start virtualenv enter that main folder, not root folder, just folder that keeps all project files inside and type,
 ``` bash
 $ source bin/activate
 ```